-Priority was given to projects that meet the activities or outcomes specified in the Northern Territory Aboriginal Tourism Strategy 2020-2030 and the Northern Territory’s Tourism Industry Strategy 2030.
+A total pool of $200,000 (GST exclusive) has been allocated for the program.
+Priority will be given to projects that meet the activities or outcomes specified in the Northern Territory Aboriginal Tourism Strategy and the NT’s Tourism Industry 2030 Strategy.

 - Small infrastructure development upgrades which enhance the Aboriginal tourism offering

 - Contributions towards planning documentation (i.e. business plan, feasibility plan, master plan) or

 - Interpretation development projects and activities (i.e. signage, interpretation plan, guiding manuals).
 Any road signage must align to national standards and requirements of the Department of Infrastructure, Planning and Logistics

 We encourage you to contact the Aboriginal Tourism Sector team to discuss your application or seek further details and information on 08 8951 8518.

 All applications to be submitted via the Grants NT portal only.
 Businesses can register online via: grantsnt.nt.gov.au